How Long will my Deferred Compensation Plan Last in Retirement

 What Makes Deferred Compensation Plans Different

 Deferred compensation plans allow employees to postpone receiving a portion of their income until retirement or a later date.
 In exchange, taxes are deferred until distributions begin.
-While this can be extremely effective during working years, it creates new considerations in retirement.
+This can be extremely effective during working years because it can reduce current taxable income and help high earners smooth income into lower-tax years.

-This is why many retirees begin by understanding what to do with a deferred compensation plan after retirement before finalizing income decisions.
+This is why many retirees start by understanding what to do with a deferred compensation plan after retirement before finalizing income decisions.
+The most common mistake is choosing a payout option without fully mapping how it interacts with Social Security, other accounts, taxes, and the timeline of retirement expenses.

 Does Deferred Compensation Income Last for Life?